Python-BI-2023/HW4_Functions2/README.md

 **list of options:**

 - 'compare' - Compare amino acids between reference sequence and other sequences;
-- 'length'- Сounting the length of an amino acid sequence/protein in the number of amino acids;
+- 'length'- Сounting the length of protein in the number of amino acids;
 - 'percentage' - Count percentage of each amino acid in sequence;
 - 'pattern' - Find all non-overlaping instances of a given pattern in sequences;
-- '3Letter_name'- rename_three_letter_name,
+- '3Letter_name' - Transform into a three-letter amino acids entry;
-- 'DNA_code' — Transforming of an amino acid sequence/protein to DNA sequence.
+- 'DNA_code' - Transforming of an protein to DNA sequence.

 # Procedures description
-## count_percentage
+## percentage
 ### Introduction
-The **count_percentage** procedure calculates the percentage of all 20 proteinogenic amino acid residues, case-sensitive in the protein sequence.
+The **percentage** procedure calculates the percentage of all 20 proteinogenic amino acid residues, case-sensitive in the protein sequence.
 ### Inputs
 To start using the count_percentage procedure, enter one or more protein sequences for which you want to get a summary, and at the end add `options = ‘percentage’`.
 ### Outputs